 Is Plastic Packaging Safe?

-The food, health and wellness industries, as well as body care manufacturers are addressing consumer concerns by utilizing a complex and costly certification process to show that their product meets a higher standard.
-That it is what the label says it is, for example: organic, gluten free, not tested on animals, non-GMO, no hormones, dyes or pesticides, etc.
+The food, health, and wellness industries, as well as body care manufacturers are addressing consumer concerns by utilizing a complex and costly certification process to show that their product meets a higher standard.
+Companies want to ensure that their product is compliant with its labels, such as: organic, gluten free, not tested on animals, non-GMO, no hormones, dyes, or pesticides.

-Producers need packaging solutions that safely protect the contents freshness, maintain shelf-life, be attractive, sustain shipping world-wide, and not add a hefty cost to the product.
-One of the most cost effective, non-reactive, and safe container is HDPE (High-Density-Polyethylene) plastic with the recycle #2 symbol, for manufacturers and for consumers.
+Food and health and beauty products need packaging that will keep the product fresh, maintain shelf life, be attractive, sustain shipping around the world, and not add a hefty cost to the product.
+One of the most cost effective, non-reactive, and safe containers is HDPE (High-Density-Polyethylene) plastic with the recycle #2 symbol.

 How is HDPE regulated?

-Here in the States, the FDA continuously regulates HDPE, ensuring manufacturer safety standards are met and maintained.
-Since plastics can contain residual or unreacted quantities of monomers and process additives such as antioxidants (14), all plastics intended for food use must meet stringent FDA safety standards before they are marketed to consumers.
-This is done to ensure any potentially harmful substance levels are kept well below regulatory limits (14).
-HDPE’s versatility and inherent stability (strong acids or bases do not attack it) make it the most commonly manufactured and utilized packaging plastic, and it has no known "health-safety" issues (19).
+The FDA continuously regulates HDPE, ensuring manufacturer safety standards are met and maintained.
+Since plastics can contain residual or unreacted quantities of monomers and process additives such as antioxidants , all plastics intended for food use must meet stringent FDA safety standards before they are marketed to consumers.
+This is done to ensure any potentially harmful substance levels are kept well below regulatory limits .
+HDPE’s versatility and inherent stability (strong acids or bases do not attack it) make it the most commonly manufactured and utilized packaging plastic, and it has no known "health-safety" issues .

 What kind of HDPE packaging does Mineral Logic and AgTonik use?